ct-clmsn/nim-sos/README.md

 memory.

 `nim-sos` provides a *symmetric sequence type*.
-Symmetric sequences are an extension to the existing [Nim sequence type](https://nim-lang.org/docs/system.html#seq) that wrap symmetric memory allocations.
+Symmetric sequences are an extension to the existing [Nim sequence type](https://nim-lang.org/docs/system.html#seq) that wrap distributed symmetric memory allocations.
 Symmetric sequences only support values that are of [SomeNumber](https://nim-lang.org/docs/system.html#SomeNumber) types.
 Symmetric sequences provide element-access, slice, iterator, and partitioning support.

 This library provides a convenient mechanism for implementing OpenSHMEM programs using Nim templates and blocks.